Table Of Contents

 - 1 in 5 girls and 1 in 20 boys have experienced child sexual abuse.

-- During a one-year period, 16% of youth aged 14 to 17 in the U.S. reported being sexually victimized.
+- During one year, 16% of youth aged 14 to 17 in the U.S. reported being sexually victimized.

 - Over their lifetime, 28% of U.S. youth aged 14 to 17 reported being sexually victimized.